How to Plan the Perfect Oxford Day Trip from London

 One of the ways to get from London to Oxford is by train.
 There’s a train station within a 10-minute walk from the city center of London, with services leaving every 30 minutes.
 If you choose this option, it’s better to book your ticket in advance.
 Trainline.com is a great platform where you can buy tickets for as little as £5 one way.

 Another way to get to Oxford is the Oxford Tube (not to be confused with the London Tube!).
 This option is a little cheaper but also takes a bit longer.
-This bus runs every 15 minutes, and you can catch it from Victoria, Marble Arch, Notting Hill Gate, or Shepherd’s Bush in London.
+This bus runs every 20 minutes on weekdays and 12-15 minutes on weekends.
+You can catch it from Victoria, Marble Arch, Notting Hill Gate, or Shepherd’s Bush in London.
 At the end of your Oxford day trip, you can catch the bus at Gloucester Green bus station or Oxford High Street back to London.
-A return ticket is £15 (or £13 if you’re under 27) and valid for three months.
+A return ticket is £18 (or £16 if you’re under 27) and valid for three months.
 For yet another bus option, you can check Megabus.
 This is one of the biggest bus operators in the UK, with daily buses from London to Oxford leaving at different times.
-The average ticket price is £11 for a one-way trip.
+The average ticket price is £12 for a one-way trip.

 Of course, another way to get from London is by renting a car.
 The trip from London to Oxford takes between 60 and 90 minutes by car.
 You can expect to spend around £30 on gas plus the parking expenses once you arrive in Oxford.
 If you’re traveling with your partner or a friend, this could be a fun way to travel to Oxford.